lbhurale/Node.js-RESTful-API/README.md

 Node.js RESTful API Assessment Project (Build a REST API)

-This repo contains only two files
+This repo contains only two files, download it
-Download it

 cd to that folder

 run commands
 > npm i